-- 6-7 tablespoons ice water (see notes)
+- 6-7 tablespoons ice water (notes 1)

-- 150 g bacon, chopped
+- 150 g bacon, diced

 - 3 medium potatoes (I use royal blue), peeled

-- ¼ cup grated cheddar cheese
+- ⅓ cup grated cheddar cheese

-- 2/3 cup thickened cream
+- ⅔ cup thickened (or heavy) cream

-- 4-5 sprigs fresh thyme, stalks removed
+- 7 sprigs fresh thyme

-- Salt & pepper
+- Salt & pepper to season

 - 1 egg yolk, whisked with a splash of water

-On a lightly floured work surface, roll out one half of the dough to about 4mm thick and gently place it into a 9 inch pie tin.
+- On a lightly floured work surface, roll out one half of the dough to about 4mm thick and gently place it into a 9 inch pie tin.
 Place the tin in the fridge.

-In a frypan, cook the bacon bits until just crispy.
+- In a frypan, cook the bacon bits until just crispy.
 Set aside.

 - Repeat to do a second layer.
 After the second layer, spoon over half of the heated cream and cheese.
 Do a third and fourth layer of potato, seasoning, bacon and thyme.
 Then top with the rest of the cream and cheese.

-Roll out the second portion of pastry dough and lay over the top of the pie.
+- Roll out the second portion of pastry dough and lay over the top of the pie.
 Crimp together the edges all the way round to seal the pie.

-Place in the oven for 50 minutes.
+- Place in the oven for 50 minutes.
 The top should be nice and golden.
 If you notice the edges getting too dark too early, wrap the edges in foil until the cooking time is up.

-Allow to sit for 10 minutes before slicing (this helps it to hold it’s shape when you serve it up).
+- Allow to sit for 10 minutes before slicing (this helps it to hold it’s shape when you serve it up).

 - I use a standard Australian 20ml tablespoon (4 teaspoons)